department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 <div id="higher-level-review">

-### Get a senior reviewer by requesting a Higher-Level Review
+### Ask a senior reviewer to do a Higher-Level Review

 To make a request, you'll need Decision Review Request: Higher-Level Review (VA Form 20-0996).
 <a href="https://www.vba.va.gov/pubs/forms/VBA-20-0996-ARE.pdf">Download VA Form 20-0996 (PDF)</a>